sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/contextmenu/variants-states.md

 ---

 ## States
-The component has the following states:{.lead}
+The component has the following states: {.lead}
 * Default
 * Hover

 ## Variants

 ### Default
-This variant also has the following states:{.lead}
+This variant also has the following states: {.lead}
 * Expanded (optional)

 {{ imageOnGreyBackground({